Market uncertainty makes it hard for some families to resist the reflex to pull investments. Here’s why you should keep your 529 in place.

 “Engage your village,” O’Leary says.
 “Forgoing material gifts and inviting others to contribute to the fund is a great way for extended family and friends to show the value of a higher education.”
 And depending on what state they live in, it’s possible they may be able to claim a deduction on their own state tax return.

-In the meantime, staying the course with your long-term plans for college tuition is the smartest response to turbulent markets.
+In the meantime, stay the course with your long-term plans for college tuition, even during difficult market conditions.
 Reflecting back on her decision in 2008, Hall says families should take the advice she rejected back then from her advisor.
 “You should stick with your plan—even if it does go down more.
-Typically, it's going to come back."
+Typically, it’s going to come back.”

 RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC.